 The NUHM focuses on the following points-

 Presently 1212 urban ASHAs are working with 658 nos of MAS at community level in the aforesaid districts.
+A total of 54 UPHCs are functional as HWCs and providing services to the Urban needy.

 The Mission is striving to put in place a sustainable urban health delivery system for addressing the health concerns of the urban poor.